 ENG ME 302

 Prereq: (ENG EK 301).
 Fundamentals of engineering dynamics.
-Kinetics of rigid bodies in two and three dimensions.
-Impulsive motion, impact, energy, and momentum methods.
-Mechanical vibrations of linear single-degree-of-freedom systems.
-(Formerly ENG EK 302).
+Kinetics and kinematics of rigid bodies in two and three dimensions.
+Newton's Laws.
+Lagrangian methods.
+Introduction to mechanical vibrations.
 4 cr.

 Energy and Thermodynamics

 Prereq: (CAS PY 211).
 Coreq: (CAS MA 225).
 Macroscopic treatment of the fundamental concepts of thermodynamic systems.
 Zeroth, first, and second laws; properties of simple compressible substances; entropy; energy availability; ideal gas mixtures and psychometrics; and thermodynamic cycles.
 Application to engines, refrigeration systems, and energy conversion.
 Includes lab.
 4 cr.

 Instrumentation and Theory of Experiments